Joystream/atlas/docs/community/featured-content.md

 - This means the first featured video (with an accompanying video file) will take the first spot in videos that show a preview.
 - For videos submitted with only an ID (and no video file) they will occupy the section below in the order submitted.

 IMPORTANT NOTE 2: Anytime a mutation is submitted, it will override whatever was previously set.
-So if you want to add/remove featured videos from categories--you must list all the ones you do want listed and remove those that you do not want listed anymore.
+So if you want to add/remove featured videos from categories, you must list all the ones you do want listed and remove those that you do not want listed anymore.

 ## Metadata structure